Modiwl WXM-1301:

 Overview

-Indicative lecture topics include: - Palestrina and the golden age of polyphony - The madrigal - Music in Elizabethan Britain - The invention of opera - The rise of instrumental music in the 17th century - The Baroque concerto - Music in Restoration Britain - Women, music and the Baroque - Bach - Baroque opera - Baroque oratorio - The hegemony of sonata form - String quartet and symphony - The classical concerto - Beethoven - Schubert and the Lied - Fanny and Felix Mendelssohn - Virtuosity: Paganini, Liszt and Chopin - Verdi
+Indicative lecture topics include: - Palestrina and the golden age of polyphony - The madrigal - The invention of opera - The concerto - Women, music and the Baroque - Music and the Enlightenment - Opera as cultural history - Oratorio - String quartet and symphony - Schubert and the Lied - Fanny and Felix Mendelssohn - Virtuosity: Paganini, Liszt and Chopin - Verdi, opera and cultural nationalism - The Mass - Music, spectacle and power

 Assessment Strategy